Every Food & Exercise Tip You Need To Get A Slim, Toned, Sexy Stomach

 5. Definitely eat fat.

-Consuming healthy fats actually helps you blast belly fat.
-Make your own salad dressing by using extra-virgin olive oil and your favorite vinegar or citrus juice.
+Try making your own salad dressing by using extra-virgin olive oil and your favorite vinegar or citrus juice.
 Add sliced avocado to your sandwich and skip the cheese.
 Although these are all small changes, by consistently choosing healthier alternatives every day, you can accomplish your goals without feeling deprived or dissatisfied.

 Exercises to get a slim, sculpted and toned stomach: